-Want to change a behavior or develop a new skill?
-If you follow a proven formula for learning, you’ll be able to develop, and maintain any skill or habit you choose.
+Want to change a behavior or learn new skills?
+If you follow a proven formula for learning, you’ll be able to develop and maintain any skill or habit you choose.

 When you practice a behavior (optimism, concentration, etc.) or want to train yourself in a new skill, just a few days of repeated activity will form a new neural pattern.
 If you keep it up, you’ll reinforce the neural pattern until the new behavior becomes easy and seamless for you!

-Pick a new behavior you’d like to develop right now - eliminating procrastination, eating healthy, writing that book… Choose something that you really want to do to enrich your life.
+2. Pick a new skill or behavior you’d like to develop right now (i.e., eliminating procrastination, eating healthier meals at home, windsurfing, playing the flute, or singing in a choir.)
+Choose something that you really want to do to enrich your life.

-Commit to four days of conscientious practice, 20 minutes per day.
+3. Commit to four days of conscientious practice at least 30 minutes each day.

 Feeling strong emotions attaches more importance to the neural circuit you just built, and if you practice followed by rest, you’ll store it in the long-term memory bank.
 The more times you practice the behavior and attach positive emotions to it, the stronger the circuit will be.